tannerdolby/eleventy-plugin-sharp-respimg/README.md

 ## Transform mulitple images
 The real power of using this paired shortcode is the ability to use data from [global data files](https://www.11ty.dev/docs/data-global/) or [front matter](https://www.11ty.dev/docs/data-frontmatter/) to transform multiple images at once.

-If you have global JSON data stored in `data.json` which is an array of objects like this:
+If you have global JSON data stored in `data.json` or in front matter which is an array of objects like this:

 ```json
 [